yearn/macarena-finance/README.md

 Each page corresponds to a route in nextjs.
 Any file created in this folder can be accessed through url routes, for example if you create a page "test.tsx" you will be able to access it locally at `http://localhost:3000/test`

-Pages that start with `_` like `_app.tsx` and `_document.tsx` are are the application's entry point and are handled by NextJS automatically
+Pages that start with `_` like `_app.tsx` and `_document.tsx` are the application's entry point and are handled by NextJS automatically

 Read more about how to build app navigation at [NextJS Router Docs](https://nextjs.org/docs/api-reference/next/router#usage)

 ### [/utils](./utils)

-Stateless functions that can be used at any file
+Stateless functions to be reused at any file to transform data

 ### [/public](./public)